yodacatmeow/indoor-noise/README.md

 ### Single sensor acoustical approach

-A noise signal over a single microphone with a sufficient duration might contain the dispersive nature of the plate wave or unidentified features.
+A noise signal over a single microphone with a sufficient time duration might contain the dispersive nature of the plate wave or unidentified features.
+We used data-driven approach to catch these features and identify the noise signal.